Approach or Avoidance?

 One focuses on the positive, the other on the negative.

-There’s nothing wrong with an occasional focus on the negative.
+There’s nothing wrong with an occasional focus on the negative if it actually helps you achieve something positive.

 For most of high-school, it was avoidance that drove me to work hard – I didn’t want to disappoint my parents.
 So I studied, a lot.
 Much more than I would have if I had tried focusing on the positive.

 So, which should you use – approach or avoidance?
-Here are two guidelines to help you decide.
+Here are two guidelines to help you decide which type of goal-setting is better: approach or avoidance.

 Approach Goals Are Pleasurable; Avoidance Goals Are Stressful